No verdict after Day 1 in NCAA basketball trial

 Attorneys for the defendants contend their clients broke NCAA rules but no laws.

 Deliberations began midday Monday after U.S. District Judge Lewis A. Kaplan instructed the jury.
 Five hours later, jurors went home without sending any notes.
-They resume work Tuesday morning.
+They are set to resume work Tuesday morning.

 Federal prosecutors have portrayed universities with some of the nation's best college basketball programs as victims of a group of individuals who arranged to pay the families of top recruits tens of thousands of dollars so young athletes would go to Adidas-sponsored schools.